Jscran/Jscran.github.io/README.md

 # Current Progress is in pre-alpha.
 The game basic system are created and ready to be tested.
 However, at current progress late alpha will be available at end of next week.
-Playable verson will be within a view days.
+Playable verson will be within a few days.